On some special classes of contact $B_0$-VPG graphs: Preliminaries

 In what follows, we give a set of graphs that are not contact $B_0$-VPG graphs.
-We will use this result later to obtain our characterizations.
-Let $H_0$ denote the graph composed of three $K_4$'s that share a common vertex and such that there are no further edges.
+We will use this result later to obtain our characterisations.
+Let $H_0$ denote the graph composed of three $K_4$'s that share a common vertex and such that there are no further edges (see Figure~\ref{fig:H0}).

-\begin{lem} If $G$ is a contact $B_0$-VPG graph, then $G$ is $\{K_5,K_{3,3}, H_0, K_4-e\}$-free. \end{lem}
+\begin{lem} If $G$ is a contact $B_0$-VPG graph, then $G$ is $\{K_5,K_{3,3}, H_0, K_4^-\}$-free. \end{lem}

 \begin{pf}Let $G$ be a contact $B_0$-VPG graph.
-It immediately follows from Remark \ref{o-clique} that $G$ is $K_5$-free.
+It immediately follows from Lemma~\ref{o-clique} that $G$ is $K_5$-free.

 Now consider the graph $K_{3,3}$.
 Let $C$ be a cycle of length four in $K_{3,3}$ induced by the vertices $a,b,c,d$.
-If $K_{3,3}$ is contact $B_0$-VPG, then in any contact $B_0$-VPG representation of $C$, the union of the paths representing vertices in $C$ must enclose a rectangle of the grid.
+If $K_{3,3}$ is contact $B_0$-VPG, then, by Lemma~\ref{lem:c4}, in any contact $B_0$-VPG representation of $C$, the union of the paths representing vertices in $C$ must enclose a rectangle of the grid.
 Assume that $P_a,P_c$ are horizontal paths, and $P_b,P_d$ are vertical paths.
 Now, consider vertices $e$ and $f$ in $K_{3,3}$ with $e$ being adjacent to $a$ and $c$, and $f$ being adjacent to $b$ and $d$.
 Each of the paths $P_e,P_f$ must intersect opposite paths of the rectangle.
 Clearly, $P_e$ must be a vertical path and $P_f$ must be a horizontal.
 If $P_e$ is contained inside the rectangle, then it is impossible for $P_f$ to intersect $P_b,P_d$ while being inside the rectangle without crossing $P_e$.
 So $P_f$ must be outside the rectangle, but then it cannot intersect $P_e$.
 If $P_e$ lies outside the rectangle, then of course $P_f$ has to lie outside the rectangle as well, otherwise it cannot intersect $P_e$.
 But now it cannot intersect both $P_b,P_d$ without crossing at least one of them.
 So we conclude that $K_{3,3}$ is not $B_0$-VPG.

 Now let $v,w$ be two adjacent vertices in $G$.
 Then, in any contact $B_0$-VPG representation of $G$, $P_v$ and $P_w$ intersect at a grid-point $P$.
 Clearly, every common neighbour of $v$ and $w$ must also contain $P$.
 Hence, $v$ and $w$ cannot have two common neighbours that are non-adjacent.
-So, $G$ is $\{K_4$-$e\}$-free.
+So, $G$ is $K_4^-$-free.

 Finally, consider the graph $H_0$ which consists of three cliques of size four, say $A$, $B$ and $C$, with a common vertex $x$.
 Suppose that $H_0$ is contact $B_0$-VPG.
 Then, it follows from Remark~\ref{o-k4} that every vertex in $H_0$ is an end in any contact $B_0$-VPG representation of $H_0$.
 In particular, vertex $x$ is an end in any contact $B_0$-VPG representation of $A$, $B$ and $C$.
 In other words, the grid-point representing the intersection of the paths of each of these three cliques corresponds to an endpoint of $P_x$.
 Since these cliques have only vertex $x$ in common, these grid-points are all distinct.
 But this is a contradiction, since $P_x$ has only two endpoints.
 So we conclude that $H_0$ is not contact $B_0$-VPG, and hence the result follows. \end{pf}